thilojahnke/sh2file/README.md

 This program is reading data via a rest api from localhost:3000 and saves it into a file .
-It is in development and not ready for use.
+It is in development , a part of an internal project,  and not ready for use.

+One propose is experimenting with
+* typescript
+* winston logging
+* arg - command line